openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

    not just to show the output of a model, but to teach how OpenVINO works, by interacting with it.
    Not all notebooks need to be full-fledged tutorials, but it is always good to explain steps and add comments.
+8. Respect for human rights is rooted in our [values at Intel](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html).
+   We will not accept contributions that perform facial recognition or analyze demographics like age and gender.

 ### Implementation choices